Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Should Parents Eliminate Artificial Food Colours Completely?

-It is better to limit foods that have artificial food colors.
+It is better to limit foods that have artificial food colours.

 A Pragmatic Approach